-Colonial Michilimackinac will open at 9:00 a.m. on Wednesday, May 8.
-The year 1781 will be explored, when local and global forces uprooted the entire community as soldiers and civilians relocated to Mackinac Island.
+Staying at Michilimackinac, the year 1781 will be explored, when local and global forces uprooted the entire community as soldiers and civilians relocated to Mackinac Island.
 After six decades as a thriving diplomatic and economic hub, Michilimackinac came to an end in 1781.
 A special daily program will go into detail on the end of Michilimackinac.
 Other programs throughout the day explore the rich history of the site and showcase how it was more than a military outpost.
 Get an up-close look at the merchandise that passed through Michilimackinac during the height of the fur trade; learn about the different architectural styles found at the fort; explore dining culture at a Merchant's House; explore the 5,500 square feet of gardens during an engaging tour; have tea at a British Trader's home and dive into the complexities of British society; find out what civilians and soldiers were up to; and, of course, feel the power of Michilimackinac's weapons with musket and artillery firings.